Fitzsimons Army Medical Center: Building restoration and rehabilitation

+In the Spring of 2013 a Donor Memorial Garden opened on the southeast lawn of the building.
+The garden serves to honor the whole body donors that are part of the Colorado State Anatomical Board and a popular meeting place on campus.
+Each class that was involved in fundraising for the garden are represented with a paver engraved with a quote voted on by class members.

-United States Army Medical Equipment and Optical School (USAMEOS)
+United States Army Medical Equipment and Optical School

-FAMC was the location of the United States Army Medical Equipment and Optical School (USAMEOS).
-USAMEOS provided technicians trained in Biomedical Equipment Repair or Optical Laboratory Operations.
+In 1963, the United States Army Medical Equipment and Optical School (USAMEOS) was transferred to the installation.
+USAMEOS provided technicians trained in biomedical equipment repair or optical laboratory operations.
 Biomedical equipment repair personnel (referred to as BMETs—pronounced 'bee/mets') were assigned to military medical units to install, maintain, repair, and calibrate sophisticated life support, diagnostic, imaging, and general medical equipment.
 Military Occupation Specialties (MOS) graduating from USAMEOS included: 35G, 35S, 35T, and 35U.
 Optical laboratory technicians were designated as 42E upon graduation of the 21-week optical training course.
 In the hallways of the USAMEOS training facility hung the pictures of graduating BMET classes over decades of operation.

 When the USAMEOS program was first developed, the training program was divided into Basic and Advanced Courses.
 The basic course work was 20 weeks long.
 The advanced course work was 32 weeks long.
 The courses were later changed to a 40-week basic class (35G) and 32-week advanced course (35U).
 The graduates of the basic course were known as "Super G's" referring to the MOS of 35G.
 With a small amount of additional course work, USAMEOS graduates could earn an AAS in Biomedical Equipment Maintenance from Regis University in Denver.